-- The following approaches can be applied for spatial mapping: - (a) Spatial mapping ("warping") of individual brain scans to a template brain having pre-defined VOI boundaries.
-The VOIs are then measured in "template space", with some spatial distortion to the original brain tissue.
-The goodness of fit of subject to template depends upon multiple factors including: the spatial warping algorithm applied, the parameters selected for the warping algorithm, and the template selected.
-For example, scans acquired in an aging, atrophic population may warp in a superior manner to a template that was also derived from an aging, atrophic population. - (b) Spatial mapping of the template brain and pre-defined VOI boundaries to the individual brain scans.
-In this case, the VOIs are still probabilistic but are mapped to the subject's original morphology. - (c) Use of segmentation algorithms that identify each anatomical structure of interest within the subject's native morphology using the subject's MRI (e.g., Freesurfer).
-The resulting segmentation (i.e. the identification of various gray tissue regions) can vary depending upon several factors including: the segmentation software and version applied, the operating system on which the software is run, the parameters selected in the segmentation software, the MRI sequence used, and . - The mapping between subject image and template image is accomplished through automated spatial normalization or warping software algorithms.
+The following approaches can be applied for spatial mapping:

+(a) Spatial mapping ("warping") of individual brain scans to a template brain having pre-defined VC boundaries.
+The VOIs are then measured in "template space", with some spatial distortion to the origina brain tissue.
+The goodness of fit of subject to template depends upon multiple factors including: the spatia warping algorithm applied, the parameters selected for the warping algorithm, and the template selected For example, scans acquired in an aging, atrophic population may warp in a superior manner to a template that was also derived from an aging, atrophic population.

+(b) Spatial mapping of the template brain and pre-defined VOI boundaries to the individual brain scans.
+In this case, the VOIs are still probabilistic but are mapped to the subject's original morphology.

+(c) Use of segmentation algorithms that identify each anatomical structure of interest within the subject's native morphology using the subject's MRI (e.g., Freesurfer).
+The resulting segmentation (i.e. the identification of various gray tissue regions) can vary depending upon several factors including: the segmentation software and version applied, the operating system on which the software is run, the parameters selected in the segmentation software, the MRI sequence used, and .

+Depending upon the approach taken to map regions of interest or reference regions to the PET scan, spatial transformation (or "warping") between the image and a template image may be necessary.
+If the subject's native space MRI is segmented and used to define region of interest boundaries, and no voxel-based group analyses are performed, then spatial warping is not required.
+However, if regions pre-defined in template space are to be applied to the scan, then the transformation is a critical step.

+The mapping between subject image and template image is accomplished through automated spatial normalization or warping software algorithms.
 When an MRI is used, the transformation is determined though a "warp" between subject MRI and template, and the same mathematical transform is applied to the coregistered PET scan (if transforming to template space) and/or to the ROIs (if transforming to the native subject scan).
 The accuracy of the spatial transformation depends upon the algorithm.
 Certain software and software versions have shown superior alignment of cerebellum, deep structures such as putamen and medial temporal regions, and ventricles as compared to older algorithms (Klein et al, 2009).
-In addition, the template to which images are warped can impact goodness of fit and optimization for the study population may be of use. - When an MRI is not available, the subject PET scan can be transformed directly to the template PET.
+In addition, the template to which images are warped can impact goodness of fit and optimization for the study population may be of use.

+When an MRI is not available, the subject PET scan can be transformed directly to the template PET.
 Since the signal within gray matter and the intensity contrast between gray and white matter in a negative amyloid scan are substantially different than those in an amyloid positive scan, images at the extremes of positive and negative may not spatially normalize well.
 To address this, various approaches have been developed that test the fit to a series of templates (Lundqvist et al, 2013), selecting the best fit.
 Other confounds in PET-based spatial normalization can occur when the amyloid PET image has high intensity signal in portions of dura or skull, or missing (truncated) tissue at the top or bottom of the brain.
 Various additional steps have been employed to address these issues.